TechGrounds-Cloud8/cloud8-benbui797/07_Cloud_3/AWS-21_DynamoDB.md

 - Continuous Backup (makes backups for the preceding 35 days)
 - On-Demand Backup (takes snapshot backups at specified points in time)
 - Global Tables (Replicates data to create multi-region table)
-- DynamoDB Accelerator (DAX) (Reduces latency by using in-memory cache)
+- DynamoDB Accelerator (DAX) (Reduces latency by using in-memory cache - Fully Managed - from millisecond to **microsecond** latency!)

 All those options add to the price in addition to the (provisioned) write capacity (WCU) and (provisioned) read capacity (RCU) and storage per GB of data.
 If you select provisioned mode, you have to select in advance the maximum amount of read/write requests you can do per second.
 There is also in IA (infrequent access) class for tables.